Venezuela offers chocolates but little else to creditors

 Separately, the European Union approved economic sanctions and an arms embargo on Venezuela on Monday, although it has yet to name who will be subject to the sanctions.

-Markets continue to remain optimistic that Venezuela will service its debts, noting it continues to make payments despite delays caused by increased bank vigilance.

-It has made close to $2 billion in payments in the past two weeks, albeit delayed.
+Markets continue to remain optimistic that Venezuela will service its debts, noting it has made close to $2 billion in payments in the past two weeks, albeit delayed.

-But some investors fear Maduro’s promise to restructure and refinance debt rings hollow, and that his government may in fact be paving the way for a default.

 The economic implosion has already taken a brutal toll on Venezuelans.
-Citizens are increasingly suffering from malnutrition and preventable diseases because they cannot find food and medicine or cannot afford them because of triple-digit inflation.
+Citizens are suffering from malnutrition and preventable diseases because they cannot find food and medicine or cannot afford them because of triple-digit inflation.

 The sight of poor Venezuelans eating from garbage bags has become a powerful symbol of decay.
 It contrasts sharply with the era of Chavez, when high oil prices helped fuel state spending.